NordicPlayground/nrf-docker/README.md

     cd fw-nrfconnect-nrf-docker
     docker build -t fw-nrfconnect-nrf-docker --build-arg sdk_nrf_revision=v1.8-branch .

-> _:green_apple: Note:_ To build for a Mac with the M1 architecture, you need to specify the `arm64` architecture when building: `--build-arg arch=arm64`.
+> 🍏 _Note:_ To build for a Mac with the M1 architecture, you need to specify the `arm64` architecture when building: `--build-arg arch=arm64`.

-> _Note:_ The `sdk_nrf_revision` build argument can be used to specify what version of the nRF Connect SDK that will be used when looking up dependencies with pip for the SDK and it's west dependency repositories.
+> ℹ️ The `sdk_nrf_revision` build argument can be used to specify what version of the nRF Connect SDK that will be used when looking up dependencies with pip for the SDK and it's west dependency repositories.
 The value can be a git _tag_, _branch_ or _sha_ from the [nRF Connect SDK repository](https://github.com/nrfconnect/sdk-nrf).

 ### Use pre-built image from Dockerhub

-> _Note:_ This is a convenient way to quickly build your firmware but using images from untrusted third-parties poses the risk of exposing your source code.
+> ℹ️ This is a convenient way to quickly build your firmware but using images from untrusted third-parties poses the risk of exposing your source code.

-> _:green_apple: Note:_ The prebuilt images are not available for `arm64` architecture (Apple M1), because GitHub Actions don't have hosted runners with Apple M1 yet.
+> 🍏 _Note:_ The prebuilt images are not available for `arm64` architecture (Apple M1), because GitHub Actions don't have hosted runners with Apple M1 yet.

 To use the pre-built image [`coderbyheart/fw-nrfconnect-nrf-docker:main`](https://hub.docker.com/r/coderbyheart/fw-nrfconnect-nrf-docker); add `coderbyheart/` before the image name and `:tag` after.
 Replace `tag` with one of the [available tags](https://hub.docker.com/r/coderbyheart/fw-nrfconnect-nrf-docker/tags) on the Dockerhub image.
 The only difference between the tags are which Python dependencies are pre-installed in the image based on the different `requirements.txt` files from the nRF Connect SDK repository's west dependencies.